roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/Operations & Maintenance (O&M) Management/Use a node pool to create a node with a custom NVIDIA driver version.md

     +-----------------------------------------------------------------------------+
     ```

-    The output shows that the NVIDIA driver version is 418.181.07, which indicates that the specified NVIDIA driver is installed.
+    The output shows that the NVIDIA driver version is 418.181.07.
+This indicates that the specified NVIDIA driver is installed.

 **Related topics**